President and Chief Operating Officer

 Vice President Operations

 providing strategic guidance and analysis focusing on infrastructure development and capital expenditures.
 He has over eight years of natural gas experience in the midstream sector, focused on the Appalachian Basin’s Utica and Marcellus Shale plays.

-Previously, Underwood worked at EQT Corporation, where he was in a leadership position supporting midstream operations for maintenance and equipment, including 300,000 horsepower of natural gas compression.
+Previously, Robert worked at EQT Corporation, where he was in a leadership position supporting midstream operations for maintenance and equipment, including 300,000 horsepower of natural gas compression.
 He was also a key member of the business analyst team.
 Prior to that, he held various positions in the Information Technology field.
 He began his career serving in the United States Marine Corps.